Skip to navigation Skip to content

 The JCA may contain:

-• the assessors and, if necessary, any contributing assessor's qualifications, see the Resources page for the Matrix of assessor qualifications
+• the assessor’s and, if necessary, any contributing assessor's qualifications, see the Resources page for the matrix of assessor qualifications

-• interpreter details and vendor number, if used
+• interpreter’s details and vendor number

 • the customer's medical condition(s) including verified status, and/or diagnosed, reasonably treated and stabilised status (DTS)